matt-harvey/git_curate/README.md

 git curate
 ```

-This will step you through your local branches one at a time, prompting you whether to keep or
+This will step you through your local branches one at a time, asking you whether to keep or
-delete each branch in what should be a self-explanatory fashion.
+delete each branch in what should be a fairly self-explanatory fashion.

 ## Development